lindacnatt/lindacnattingius.se/src/projects/Halfway/Halfway.md

 ## My role
 As this application was created by a small team of 3 people, we all had several roles.
 My main roles were:
-1. **UX/UI design** - Where I both designed and created prototypes of the visual design in Figma as well as usability tested them.
+1. **UX/UI design** - Where I both designed and created prototypes of the visual design and user flow in Figma as well as usability tested them.
 I also created the animations and logotype of the app.
 2. **IOS-Developer** - Where I developed several screens of the application, such as the "sign in"-page and landing page.
 I also was responsible of the back-end which we used Firebase for.
 I created the database structures for each "Halfway"-session.
 3. **Project Manager** - I took on the responsibility of structuring and planning our work process, by setting up a kanban board, creating a Notion page with subpages for each step of the design- developing- and report writing process.